newatoms/guides/slack-guide/readme.md

 Your can download the [Slack desktop application](https://slack.com/downloads) for your computer and you can get the app for your smartphone in the app store.

-To get more indepth information about the functionality of Slack [they've made a pretty comprehensive overview](https://get.slack.help/hc/en-us/categories/200111606).
+To get more in depth information about the functionality of Slack [they've made a pretty comprehensive overview](https://get.slack.help/hc/en-us/categories/200111606).

 <img src="../images/slack-deskandapp.png" width="100%">